-It is consequently very likely that an extension to the SALT2 model is required to capture the observed phase- and color-dependent variations.
+It is consequently very likely that an extension of the SALT2 model is required to capture the observed phase- and color-dependent variations.
 As a physical interpretation, the current phase-independent $CL(\lambda)$ would capture external dust absorption, while the additional $CL_\text{int}(\phi,\lambda)$ would account for potential intrinsic SN color variations.
-This would be in line with recent findings about multiple SN color origins (e.g. \citealt{brout2021,nascimento2023}; Hand in prep.) \drpaper{Kenworthy et. al} extends the SALT3 model to include an additional parameter, which captures this additional phase-dependence of SN Ia colors, in agreement with this work.
+This would be in line with recent findings of multiple SN color origins (e.g., \citealt{brout2021,nascimento2024}; Hand in prep.) \cite{dr2kenworthy} extends the SALT3 model to include an additional parameter, which captures this additional phase dependence of SN Ia color.
+This agrees with this work.